Kentucky will roll out sports betting for retail on Sept. 7, in time for the start of NFL season

 Keeneland in Lexington plans to provide sports betting at its nearby Red Mile venue, which features slots-like historical horse racing machines like other gaming venues in the state.
 HHR machines resemble slots but offer wagering on past horse race results.

 CDI currently features TwinSpires.com for online thoroughbred wagers and has contracted with FanDuel.com for sports wagering.
+Keeneland has partnered with Caesars Sportsbook to operate at Red Mile along with the historic track.

+KHRC regulations will grant licenses for up to nine operator facilities and three providers.
+They also provide for hiring 14 officials, with the leeway to add more as specified.

+Regulations cover licensing and technical operations.
+Licensing includes operators, service providers and employees such as IT support and sportsbook workers.
+Technical regulations cover gaming and responsible gaming provisions.

 AP sports: https://apnews.com/hub/sports and https://twitter.com/AP_Sports